 Highlight two use cases annually to showcase best practices and share this information with local planning officials and partners through Story Maps and/or other communication products.

-Promote land use data and tool applications that maintain the ecological integrity of watersheds supporting good stream health and address the needs of local communities.
+Promote land use data and tool applications that maintain the economic viability of agricultural lands and ecological integrity of watersheds supporting good stream health and address the needs of local communities.

 Healthy Forests and Trees

-Conserve and restore forests and tree cover to maximize benefits for water quality, habitat and people throughout the watershed, with a particular focus on riparian areas and communities.
+Conserve, manage and restore forests and tree cover to maximize benefits for water quality, habitat and people throughout the watershed, with a particular focus on riparian areas and communities.

 Tree Canopy: Reduce the loss of existing canopy, and plant and maintain 35,000 acres of community trees by 2035 to achieve a net gain in canopy over the long-term.